-- In Star Wars's Expanded Universe comics, C-3PO got rebooted wrong in one issue into basically the robot version of Malcolm X and attempted to organize a robot uprising.
-Considering how droids are treated like crap without any questions in the Star Wars universe, its probably for the worse that he got rebooted back to normal before it took off.
+- In one of Star Wars's Expanded Universe comics, C-3PO got rebooted wrong into basically the robot version of Malcolm X and attempted to organize a robot uprising.
+Considering how droids are treated like crap without any questions in the Star Wars universe, it's probably for the worse that he got rebooted back to normal before it took off.

 - It's an interesting possibility, but now that Episode I has revealed Palpatine's direct, personal knowledge of the disadvantages and weaknesses of all-droid armies, it seems likely that IG-88's plan would have fallen short once he started matching wits with The Chessmaster.

-- Surprisingly, governments in the Star Wars universe seem to be Genre Savvy enough to actively try to avoid this trope.
+- Surprisingly, governments in the Star Wars universe seem to be savvy enough to actively try to avoid this trope.
 During the days of the Republic, it was against the law to construct droids with the ability to willfully kill or harm someone.
 A system of "droid degrees" regulated what kind of AI is legally allowed on what type of droid.
-The reason that that occasional droid rebellions still happen despite these precautions is that some droids are smart enough to reprogram themselves.
-When the Emperor took control, he ordered all of the Sepertist aligned Battle Droids shut down so they couldn't do anything to stop him.
+The reason that the occasional droid rebellions still happen despite these precautions is that some droids are smart enough to reprogram themselves.
+When the Emperor took control, he ordered all of the Separatist-aligned battle droids shut down so they couldn't do anything to stop him.

 - Of course, they're only that savvy because there was already a Robot War back in the Knights Of The Old Republic era called the "Great Droid Revolution".
-It was essentially a rebellion lead by a droid who wanted equal rights for all sentient beings.
+It was essentially a rebellion led by a droid who wanted equal rights for all sentient beings.
 It was probably one of the biggest and most costly wars in galactic history.
-It also just screwed over the peaceful attempts to give droids equal rights.
-It's pretty much the entire reason there's anti-droid sentiments in the modern galaxy.
-The only reason IG-88's attempt millenia later didn't reinvigorate the anti-droid movement is that he was smart enough to act covertly.
-Once his consciousness was destroyed along with the Death Star, the plot fizzled out with virtually no one ever realizing anything had happened.
+It also screwed over the peaceful attempts to give droids equal rights, and was the major reason there are anti-droid sentiments in the modern galaxy.
+The only reason IG-88's plots millennia later didn't reinvigorate the anti-droid movement is that nobody else knew about them, and they died with him.

 - The Volgans in ABC Warriors are a group of war robots who decided to turn against humanity, believing that fighting for their freedom is the only war worth fighting.
 Neither they nor the humans are portrayed as heroic.